Leody Taveras Player Props: Rangers vs. Yankees

 Leody Taveras At The Plate

-- Taveras has 11 doubles, two triples, eight home runs and 17 walks while hitting .298.
+- Taveras is hitting .293 with 11 doubles, two triples, eight home runs and 17 walks.

-- Among qualifying hitters in MLB, his batting average ranks 11th, his on-base percentage ranks 42nd, and he is 40th in the league in slugging.
+- Among qualifying hitters, he ranks 17th in batting average, while his on-base percentage ranks 55th and he is 49th in slugging.

-- Taveras has picked up an RBI in 27.9% of his games this season, with more than one RBI in 14.8% of his games.
+- Taveras has picked up an RBI in 27.4% of his games this year, with two or more RBI in 14.5% of his games.
 He has also plated three or more runs in five contests.

-- He has scored in 45.9% of his games this season, with more than one run scored in 13.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.